AdvancedXRay/XRay-Mod/README.md

 ## Use on public servers

 **note on use of the mod on servers:** I want to make this very clear, I **DO NOT** support using this mod on servers, if you create an issue and I see you've tried to join a server, I will close the issue.
 This mod is only maintained because I personally use it for myself, on my own worlds.
 Do not break other servers rules, they are there because the owners want you to play a specific way, respect that or plan on a different server.

+## A note on Optifine
+Currently, the mod does not and has not work with Optifine since MC `1.7.x`.
+I am not sure why the two mods do not work together and due to Optfine being closed source I don't have the ability to investigate it properly.
+For now, I just recommend not using the two mods together.
+I hope to have it fixed soon.

 ## Supports